skye2k2/movie-picker/README.md

 TODO:
 ------
 - Load a file by default from URL parameter
-- Limit by user rating
+- Make sort by runtime actually work
 - Load CSS from local files if offline
 - Large list performance
 - Single list isolation mode